steccas/Steccas/README.md

 I am a passionate CyberSecurity analyst, SysAdmin and Network administrator.
 I'm not a developer since I work way better with Operating Systems, Shells, Network appliances or SIEM but I use GitHub for various useful scripts or tool that I make for myself from time to time!

-- 🔭 I’m currently working on creating my homelab
+- 🔭 I’m currently working on creating my homelab check also my pinned repos!
 - 🌱 I’m currently learning python bots
 - 👯 I’m looking to collaborate on building crypto trading bots
 - 🤔 I’m looking for help with finding space for my server ahahah